SVadimko/CurForecKotlin/README.md

 Bootreceiver - broadcast receiver to receive information, after reboot, whether the user had enabled autoupdate courses.
 If it was enabled- TCSUpdateService starts

+CoinsAnimator - a helper class for triggering animation of coins when the rate is updated